-Five years have passed since we began to tackle this space.
-If you are just joining me here on this blog, first of all- welcome!
-Second, if you are interested in seeing the before and reading about the DIY projects that we did in this room five years ago (like the vanity and ceiling), all of those posts are available here.
+Five years have passed since we tackled the powder room makeover.
+If you’re just joining me here, you can take a full tour of this room and read about the DIY projects that we did in this room five years ago (like the vanity and beadboard ceiling).

 Small Bathroom Decor Ideas

 One thing I knew for sure that I wanted was a larger scale mirror.
-I love the board-and-batten wall treatment, but it did complicate our ability to install a mirror on the wall.
-I found the best solution I could with the mirror I chose at the time.
-However, the mirror was a bit small for the size of the vanity and the wall.
+I love the board-and-batten wall treatment, but it complicated our ability to install a mirror on the wall.
+I found the best solution I could with the mirror I chose.
+However, the mirror was small for the size of the vanity and the wall.
 Now there are a lot more options with brackets that better fit both my style and the more traditional country mix in the rest of our home.

 Wall Paint: Benjamin Moore Wickham Gray HC-171 (eggshell)

-Trim & Ceiling: Benjamin Moor Simply White OC-117 (semi-gloss)
+Trim & Ceiling: Benjamin Moore Simply White OC-117 (semi-gloss)

-Floor Tiles: Style Selections in Leonia 12×24″ Porcelain (similar sourced online here)
+Floor Tiles: Style Selections in Leonia 12×24″ Porcelain (similar sourced in gray here)